Esri/calcite-design-system/conventions/Styling.md

 ### Palette

-The current light theme colors and their hex values can be found [here](https://esri.github.io/calcite-colors/).
+The Esri color palette can be found [here](https://esri.github.io/calcite-colors/).

 **Discussed In**: